guinhoanjos/guinhoanjos/README.md

 ### Hi there 👋
-Hi, my name is Iago dos Anjos.
+My name is Iago dos Anjos.
 I`m student of programation with knowledge in JS, React, HTML and CSS, looking for oportunites with prefer in game development
 <!--
 **guinhoanjos/guinhoanjos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.